devopsengineerDan/Daniel_project/Backup.md

 Deactivate Already Existing Environment ===> deactivate

-Install a local setup.py into your virtual environment/Pipfile ===> pipenv install -e .
+Install a local setup.py OR local package into your virtual environment/Pipfile ===> pipenv install -e .
 Install dependencies for a project (dev packages)===> pipenv install --dev Install all dependencies for a project ===> pipenv install --all